1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 Catalog the Dump Files
 ----------------------

-The restored control files 'know' that there were backups taken, for the source database, and where those dumps were written to, *provided* that the dumps were taken recently.
+*This step can be omitted if the location of the backup files is exactly where RMAN put them.
+The restored controlfiles will/should still contain details of the backup locations and those will be used, provided the backups were taken 'recently'.*

-    *Recently* in this case means that as long as the backups took place within the previous ``CONTROL_FILE_RECORD_KEEP_TIME`` days, then the control files we restored should know about them.
+    *Recently* in this case means that as long as the backups took place within the previous ``CONTROL_FILE_RECORD_KEEP_TIME`` days, then the control files we restored *should* still know about them.

 The control files do not keep a never ending list of backups - they are restricted to ``CONTROL_FILE_RECORD_KEEP_TIME`` days only.
 If the dumps are older they may have aged out of the control files and will need to be re-catalogued.
 If the dump files are not in exactly the same location that they were backed up to, they will definitely need to be re-catalogued.